rolandjlevy/js-solitaire-game/notes.md

 + https://blog.felgo.com/game-resources/16-sites-featuring-free-game-sounds

 ### Todo
+- Added user-scalable=no to meta tag
 - css fixes for Firefox and IE
-- Add 'Compatible with Chrome, Safari, Firefox, IE'
+- Add 'Compatible with Chrome, Safari, Firefox, IE' to README.md
 - the first time you click new game without selecting a marble the init animation doesn't run

 ### Other solitaire games